Theyyam: Vishnumoorthi

-Padikutti Amma

-The Padikuttiyamma is believed to be the mother of Muthapan.
-The Padikutti Amma Theyyam is performed in the Palaprath Temple in Kodallur near Parassini Kadavu in the Meenam (a Malayalam month).

 Gulikan

 Gulikan represents Yama, the Hindu god of death.
 The Benkanakavu (Venganakavu) in Nileshwar is the most famous temple dedicated to Gulikan.

-Padamadakki Bhagavathy

-It is performed in the Koroth Temple.
-The legend behind the Padamadakki Bhagavathy theyyam is that the Nileswarr Raja prayed to the goddess for help from the invading army from Karnataka and Devi sent Padamadakki Bhagavathy for help.
-Upon seeing the Padamadakki Bhagavathy, the attacking army became unconscious and thus the war was averted.

-Manakkott Amma

-Manakkott Amma Theyyam is performed in the Vairajathan Temple in Nileshwar.
-The Manakott was a woman born in a Nair family.
-She opposed the caste system that existed at that time.
-When she broke a caste rule, she was killed by the head of the family.
-She was pregnant at that time.
-Her murder caused a lot of problems in their family and was finally destroyed.
-Later she emerged as a goddess.

 Kuttichathan

 Kuttichathan is a famous theyyam.
 The theyyam is associated with the Brahmin Family of Kalakatt Illam situated in Payyannur.
 It is believed that Kalakattachan, angry on him being a threat to his respect in the society, tore Kuttichathan into 396 pieces.
-There emerged 396 Chathans from the torn pieces and set the Namboothiri's house to fire, and burnt nearby Brahmin houses.
-This is the myth behind Kuttichathan.
+There emerged 396 Chathans from the torn pieces and set the Nambudiri's house to fire, and burnt nearby Brahmin houses.
+It is claimed that Kuttichathan can grant any wish if the devotee prays to him with faith.

 Chamundi

 Chamundi theyyam is majorly of three types, namely Madayil Chamundi, Rakta Chamundi, and Kundorra Chamundi.

 Madayil Chamundi

-Chamundi is the same Kali who killed the Chandamundans and got up and drank the blood of the Raktabijasura without falling to the ground.
-Chamundi is also known as 'Rakta Chamundi' and 'Rakteshwari' because she is immersed in blood.
-It is said that in the battle with the savages, Kali followed them to the underworld and fought.
-It is called 'Pathalamoorthy' and 'Madayil Chamundi' because she went to the underworld.
+Chamundi is identified with Kali, who slew the asuras Chanda and Munda and drank the blood of the asura Raktabija, without letting a drop fall to the ground.
+Chamundi is also known as Rakta Chamundi (Blood Chamundi) and Rakteshvari (Goddess of blood) because she is immersed in blood.
+It is said that in the battle with the asuras, Kali followed them to the underworld to resume the fight.
+This form is called Patalamurti and Madayil Chamundi because she travelled to the underworld.

-Known as Kundora Chamundi, Kundadi Chamundi and Kundoor Chamundi, this goddess is the image of Kali who killed Darikasura.
-This theyyam is built by Velanmar.